 A little bit of information can go a long way.
-You will

-not need to know every farm/ranch chemical in creation, however being able to identify what the use is and where to obtain additional information will be extremely valuable.
+You will not need to know every farm/ranch chemical in creation, however being able to identify what the use is and where to obtain additional information will be extremely valuable.
 The type of agricultural operation you visit may give an indication on what type of chemical to expect.
 Crop farms may have fertilizers, pesticides, herbicides, etc. whereas a Dairy farm may additionally have chemicals for sanitization.
 Chemical storage can vary widely across these operations.
-Some may be neatly organized in a well-labeled building, while others could be in a makeshift shed (See figure 4).
+Some may be neatly organized in a well-labeled building, while others could be in a makeshift shed.
 An important question to consider in colder environments is, where are the chemicals stored to prevent freezing?
 Chemicals stored on farms/ranches are typically in a concentrated form, meaning that it is at full strength and has not been diluted for application.
 Hazmat training should be referenced if responding to a suspected farm/ranch chemical emergency.
 Utilize best practices of staying upwind and out of the product while attempting to identify the product.
 The best source of information can be found on the containers label which can provide details on first aid and contact for the company.
 Most first responders are familiar with the Emergency Response Guidebook (ERG) however this will not be a great resource when dealing with farm chemicals.

 Instead, an online resource called greenbook.net will provide users with the product label and Safety Data Sheet (SDS).
-The picture shown below is an example of chemicals being stored on a farm.
-But also notice the child's toy near the storage area.
-This can result in an exposure that requires medical attention.
+The picture shown above is an example of chemicals being stored on a farm.
 These situations may occur a longer duration after the exposure, but first responders must not overlook this possibility.
 This should be noted during a pre-plan farm/ranch visit.